webmasterdevlin/mcp-example/README.md

 -   **Conversational Interface:** Manage your project tasks by talking to an AI in plain English.
 -   **AI-Powered Actions:** The AI can create and retrieve tasks from a database.
 -   **Secure Tool Use with MCP:** Built on the Model Context Protocol, ensuring a secure and decoupled architecture between the AI and the application's business logic.
--   **Persistent Storage:** Easily connect to your preferred database (Supabase, Neon, etc.) to save your tasks.
+-   **Dual API for Decoupled Architecture:** The backend provides two specialized endpoints to serve both the built-in Next.js frontend and any external Single Page Application (SPA).
 -   **Modern Tech Stack:** Built with Next.js (App Router), the Vercel AI SDK, and shadcn/ui.

 ## Architecture Overview

-This application uses a decoupled, client-server architecture based on MCP:
+This application is designed with a decoupled architecture, making it highly flexible.

 1.  **The MCP Server (`/api/mcp`):** A secure, headless API that exposes "tools" (like `create_task` and `get_tasks`).
 It contains all the business logic and is the only part of the app that communicates with the database.
-2.  **The MCP Host (`/app/actions.tsx`):** The server-side logic that orchestrates the conversation.
-It takes the user's prompt, discovers the available tools from the MCP Server, and works with the LLM to decide which tool to call.
+2.  **The Chat Endpoints:**
+    -   **`/api/chat` (Streaming):** This endpoint provides a streaming response, designed for the built-in Next.js frontend using the Vercel AI SDK's `useChat` hook for a real-time "typing" effect.
+    -   **`/api/chat-spa` (JSON):** This endpoint provides a standard JSON response, designed for external clients like a React, Vue, or Angular SPA.
-3.  **The UI (`/app/page.tsx`):** A client-side chat interface built with React, shadcn/ui, and the Vercel AI SDK's `useActions` hook.
+3.  **The UI (`/app/page.tsx`):** A client-side chat interface built with React, shadcn/ui, and the Vercel AI SDK's `useChat` hook.

-This separation ensures that the AI model never has direct access to your database, providing a robust security layer.
+This separation ensures that the AI model never has direct access to your database and that you can support multiple frontend clients with a single backend.

 ## Getting Started